kagiko/vaultwarden-wiki/Proxy-examples.md

         tls keypair bitwarden.example.tld
         tls { no tlsv1.0, ciphers HIGH }

-        # allow websockets - this is nice it handles all the headers no need for manual header edits
+        # allow websockets - this is nice it handles the connection upgrade, no need for manual header edits
         http websockets
 }